telhe1234/YelpCamp/README.md

 YelpCamp is a website where users can create and review campgrounds.
 YelpCamp includes a cluster map that displays markers of all the campgrounds available .
 In order to review or create a campground, you must have an account.
 This project was part of Colt Steele's 'The Web Developer Bootcamp 2021' on Udemy.

-This web app uses HTML, Bootstrap, PLAIN OL' css, JS for its front-end, and Node, Express, MongoDB for its back-end.
+This web app uses HTML, Bootstrap, plain ol' css, JS for its front-end, and Node, Express, MongoDB for its back-end.
 Passport was also used to handle authentication.

 ## Final Product